2/5

 9. Are you a serious person?

-10. Can you be very inspired?
+10. Can you be deeply inspired?

 Can one person have multiple accentuations?